Christmas letter 2022

 The year started bright and sunny with a walk with Clare and Tim Bennett at Selbrigg

 20 January: A visit by Lotte Cardoe and her daughter – my old school friend – Katrine (same birthday as me) whom I hadn’t seen for around 35 years – was a lovely surprise.
-Then at the end of January, we caught Covid-19, along with five other members of Holt St Andrew’s church choir.
-We were all fine!

 In February “half term” we took part in Gresham’s first choir tour since 2015.
 We sang in Ledbury, Hereford and Worcester and we sang our socks off.
 (Mark conducted his socks off!)